okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/client-secret-rotation-jwk/main/index.md

 Additionally, depending on what type of credentials that a [client uses to authenticate](/docs/reference/api/oidc/#client-authentication-methods), the use of a JWT public/private key may be required.
 Apps that use private/public key pairs for client authentication have substantially higher security because the private key can only be accessed by the client.
 But, private key JWT generation can be laborious and time-consuming, and using the API can lead to errors.

 To make client secret rotation more seamless, you can generate additional client secrets for web apps, service apps, and native apps in the Admin Console.
-You can also generate a JWK public/private key pair (in .jwk format) for your app using the Admin Console.
+You can also generate a JWK public/private key pair (in .JWK format) for your app using the Admin Console.

 > **Note:** Using client authentication with a client secret isn’t recommended for native apps because they are public clients.
 The default authorization type for native apps is **Authorization Code with PKCE**.
 See [Recommended flow by application type](/docs/concepts/oauth-openid/#recommended-flow-by-application-type) and [Implement authorization by grant type](https://developer.okta.com/docs/guides/implement-grant-type/authcodepkce/main/) for more information on the type of flow to use for your application and how to implement that flow.